Last updated January 2023 | Contact | Privacy Policy

 8. Postscript

 Given the project's time constraints and word limit, it proved impractical to encompass all class indicators comprehensively.
 Notably, the exclusion of social and cultural aspects was particularly regrettable, given their significance as class indicators alongside occupations, education, and servant-keeping.
-Throughout my research, I encountered ample evidence showcasing the active engagement of the Didsbury Jewish community in literary and philosophical debating societies, classical music, and amateur dramatics.
-Exploring the nuances of such interests across Didsbury Sephardi and Ashkenazi Jews, as well as between the northern sector of the city’s Jewry, would have been particularly intriguing.
-Given the qualitative nature of this domain, oral interviews emerge as the most promising primary source for further investigation.
-However, conducting interviews during a later period might offer access to a greater number of surviving community members, enhancing the richness of the data gathered.
+Throughout my research, I encountered ample evidence of the active engagement of the Didsbury Jewish community in literary and philosophical debating societies, classical music, and amateur dramatics.
+Exploring the nuances of such interests across Didsbury Sephardi and Ashkenazi Jews, as well as between the northern sector of the city’s Jewry, would have been particularly valuable.

 Appendix 1